sf-wdi-gaia/intro-ruby-1/04-ruby-rails/rails-gems/image-upload.md

 1. `rake db:migrate`

-1. Add a file to your users#new form
+1. Add a file to your `users#new` form

   ```
   <%= f.file_field :avatar %>
   ```
   Remember to add `:avatar` to `user_params`

+### Image Hosting with AWS S3

-1. This should work to save images now locally, but it won't work in heroku.
-In order to save images in heroku you'll need to setup an S3 bucket.
+This solution works locally, but in order to save images in the cloud you'll need to set up an Amazon S3 bucket.

 1. Sign into an Amazon Web Services (AWS) account and select S3.
 Create a new bucket.
 Get your API keys.  **PROTECT THIS API KEY -- DO NOT COMMIT TO GITHUB!!**